June Halliday

-June Halliday AM is a biochemist and researcher of liver disease and iron metabolism.
-She is a pioneer in the use of serum ferritin and liver iron concentration as diagnostic aids for studying haemochromatosis.
+June Wanda Halliday, AM (née von Alpen, 1930 – 21 March 2021) was an Australian biochemist and researcher of liver disease and iron metabolism.
+She was a pioneer in the use of serum ferritin and liver iron concentration as diagnostic aids for studying haemochromatosis.

 Early life

-June Wanda Halliday (was born June von Alpen) in 1930 in Brisbane, Queensland.
+June Wanda von Alpen was born in 1930 in Brisbane, Queensland.
 She attended Somerville House girls' school from 1937 to 1946 and was School Captain.
 She studied her BSc at the University of Queensland from 1947, graduating with Honours in 1949.
 One of her early mentors was Ian Mackerras, the first director of the Queensland Institute of Medical Research.
 She undertook vacation research work with fellow student Marion Gillies, under the oversight of Dr MacKerras’ wife, parasitologist and researcher Dr Josephine MacKerras.
 She married microbiologist William Halliday in August 1952.
 She won a Fulbright grant to study overseas and from 1952 to 1955 undertook research toward a PhD at the University of Wisconsin.
 Her thesis was on biochemistry and bacteriology.
 Her husband also undertook his doctorate while in the U.S. Upon graduation, she took up a position with the Middlesex Hospital London as a Postdoctoral Research Fellow in the Courtnauld Institute of Biochemistry.